derekolsen/koala/README.md

 ## Usage

 Create stream descriptor files using the `00-test` template in the streams folder.
 All files in that folder will be implemented as streams.
 Be careful to avoid using the same destination port in two different streams.
-Also, stream files are required to end with a newline (most editors do this by default).

 Afterwards, run with: `./koala`.